Riamse/ceterach/README.md

 ceterach
 ========

-An interface for interacting with MediaWiki
+An interface for interacting with MediaWiki.